 Charlotte and Jacksonville students are not eligible for the Student Health Plan.

-Yes, if they enroll in an alternate health insurance plan with "comparable coverage."
-If you are a Hamilton student enrolled in 6 or more credits or Boston student enrolled in 9 or more credit hours in one semester, you must submit a waiver form online before the Spring waiver deadline of February 10, 2017.
+Yes, if they enroll in an alternate health insurance plan with “comparable coverage.”
+If you are enrolled in six or more credits in one semester, you must submit a waiver form online before the Spring waiver deadline of February 1, 2019.
 Students can waive inclusion only if they show proof of comparable coverage through another health insurance provider before this date.
 Specifically, the plan must be deemed by the Massachusetts Division of Health Care Finance & Policy (DHCFP) as “comparable coverage” to the Student Health Plan offered through Gordon-Conwell.
 To determine suitability of a health care plan and its compliance to DHCFP, please click here.
 Please be advised that Christian health share plans (eg. Samaritan Ministries) do NOT satisfy Massachusetts state laws regarding health insurance for students.